lfit/itpol/trusted-team-communication.md

 ## Trusting IM sessions

-Almost all development teams use some kind of instant messaging solution in order to coordinate their activities in real time -- be it IRC, Hangouts, Slack, or any number of other means.
+Almost all teams use some kind of instant messaging mechanism in order to coordinate their activities in real time -- be it IRC, Hangouts, Slack, or any number of other means.
 If critical decisions are taken during such meetings, then you should ensure that they happen over trusted communication channels.

-### One-on-one chat
+### One-on-one messaging

 There is no lack of clients for instant messaging, and while most of them will encrypt your conversations from the client to the server, the contents will still be seen in cleartext by the service providers, and most likely logged in some fashion.
-In some cases, these conversations can be later retrieved by attackers, so if you need to ensure that the provider does not know about the contents of your messages, you need to communicate via a protocol that offers point-to-point encryption and verification.
+In some cases, these conversations can be later retrieved by attackers, so if you need to ensure that the provider does not know about the contents of your messages, you must take steps to communicate via a protocol that offers point-to-point encryption and verification.

 The only widely used cross-client protocol for securing end-to-end communication is Off-The-Record messaging (OTR).
-It is easy to set up in most desktop clients, and there are several mobile clients available for communicating on the go (just search for "OTR" and you should be able to find them).
+It is easy to set up in most desktop clients, and there are several mobile apps available for communicating on the go, just search for "OTR" and you should be able to find them (e.g.
+SecureChat, IM+).

 As with email, merely encrypting your connections does nothing to assure that the person you are talking to is who they claim they are.
 You will need to verify your contacts via OTR's excellent verification protocols before you trust the chat session to be secure.

-You may choose not to bother with point-to-point encryption for chat sessions with your team members, but you should firmly establish as a matter of policy what kind of conversations are suitable for IM, and what should be only sent via secured email.
+If you choose not to bother with point-to-point encryption for chat sessions with your team members, then you should firmly establish, as a matter of policy, what kind of conversations are suitable for IM, and what should be only sent via secured email.

-**NOTE:** Google has, confusingly, called something else "Off-The-Record" conversations, which merely exclude your chat sessions from being logged in your inbox, but they are not point-to-point encrypted, and are still known to Google.
+**NOTE:** Google has, confusingly, called something else "Off-The-Record" conversations, which merely exclude your chat sessions from being logged in your Inbox, but they are not point-to-point encrypted, and are still known to Google.

-### Group chat
+### Group messaging

 There is currently no widely used mechanisms to set up perfectly secure multi-user group chat sessions with point-to-point encryption.
-You may sidestep this limitation by running your own multi-user chat server (IRC, Jabber, HipChat) and requiring that everyone both authenticates and connects via a trusted protocol (both IRC and Jabber offer TLS), but you will still have to trust the administrators of that server not to log or misuse your data.
+You may sidestep this limitation by running your own multi-user chat server (IRC, Jabber, HipChat) and requiring that everyone both authenticates and connects via a trusted protocol (i.e. TLS), but you will still have to trust the administrators of that server not to log or misuse your data.

 Alternatively, simply establish a firm policy that only public conversations are allowed in group chat and everything else should happen over secure email